Illinois-IoT/main-project/tutorials/day1/day1.md

 GPIO.setup(10, GPIO.IN, pull_up_down=GPIO.PUD_DOWN) # Set pin 10 to be an input pin and set initial value to be pulled low (off)
 ```

-Finally, let's define the wanted behavior for when a specific event occurs.
+Finally, let's define the wanted behavior when a specific event occurs.
 Note the first parameter defines the channel or pin we're monitoring.
 The second specifies the rising or falling edge.
-We use `callback` parameter to register the callback function and `bouncetime` for switch bound handling.
+We use `callback` parameter to register the callback function and `bounce time` for switch bound handling.
 ``` Python
 GPIO.add_event_detect(10,GPIO.RISING,callback=button_callback,bouncetime=200) # Setup event on pin 10 rising edge, ignoring further edges for 200ms
 ```